-Cost improvement practices and trends in Europe Bookmark has been added
+Cost improvement practices and trends in Europe has been added to Bookmarks.

 Cost improvement practices and trends in Europe